Kukutou-Mikiya/caml/caml-mimic-master/README.md

 ## Data processing

 Firstly, We cannot provide data from MIMIC3 due to licensing issues.
-You need to download these data manually from https://mimic.physionet.org/ To get started, first edit `constants.py` to point to the directories holding your copies of the MIMIC-III datasets.
+You need to download data files in the following directory manually from https://mimic.physionet.org/

+To get started, first edit `constants.py` to point to the directories holding your copies of the MIMIC-III datasets.
 Then, organize your data with the following structure:

 ```